 It’s About Your Time

-Our schedule makes time for both work and school.
+With a schedule that makes time for both work and school, you will earn your MDiv in four years.
 Classes are conveniently held on Friday evenings, and Saturdays until Noon.

 It’s About Contemporary Realities

 Our courses are timely and relevant, driven by questions the church and the world are asking.
 Combined with the deep learning at the heart of our rich academic heritage, you will be prepared for the challenges of contemporary religious engagement.

 Because learning doesn’t end at commencement, the Lancaster Seminary MDiv gives you two advanced courses after graduation at no extra charge, providing additional support and perspective on your career journey.

 Our focused curriculum, predictable schedule, and annual rate tuition take the guesswork out of planning so you can earn your degree in four years.

 TECHNOLOGY that supplements but never replaces face-to-face interpersonal experiences, hallmarks of a well-rounded education.